Monitoring-CO2/.github/profile/README.md

   This is equal to (current_battery_voltage - 2.5) * 100
   For example 4.15V battery will send 0xA5

-### Message
+### Messages

-- The first 4 bytes consists of the current timestamp in the Unix format in seconds [example](https://www.epochconverter.com/)
+- The first 4 bytes consists of the message timestamp in the Unix format in seconds [example](https://www.epochconverter.com/)
 - The temperature is sent as the following : (current_temperature + 25) * 10 °C
 - The humidity is sent as the following : current_humidity
 - The CO2 is sent as the following : current_co2 / 10